openhealthcare/opal/doc/docs/reference/subrecords.md

 #### Subrecord._clonable

-A Boolean that is True by default and is used by methods such as opal.views.EpisodeCopyToCategoryView to copy subrecords on to a new record if they are _clonable.
+A Boolean that is True by default used by `opal.views.EpisodeCopyToCategoryView` to determine if instances of this record should be copied across.

     class Antimicrobial(EpisodeSubrecord):
         _clonable = 'False'